keystonejs/keystone/packages/keystone/README.md

 Use this method to execute queries or mutations directly against a Keystone instance.

-> ℹ️ When querying or mutating via `keystone.query`, there are differences to keep
+> ℹ️ When querying or mutating via `keystone.executeQuery`, there are differences
-> in mind:
+> to keep in mind:
 >
 > - No access control checks are run (everything is set to `() => true`)
 > - The `context.req` object is set to `{}` (you can override this if necessary,